amueller69/Law-School-Notes/Fall-2018/CivPro/02-Personal_Jurisdiction_and_Forum_Access/01-Personal_Jurisdiction.md

 Lawsuit brought in courts of IL, involves PA and OH.
 P purchases hot water heater in IL sold by D, a company located in PA.
 But the company uses components from many places, included from Titan Valve located in OH.
 So, a valve is manufactured in OH, sent to PA where it is incorporated into water heater, and then sent to IL for sale.
 Ms. Gray is injured by the water heater.
 She sues American Radiator which impleads Titan Valve.The IL Supreme Court finds that Titan Valve is indeed suable in IL, ruling jurisdiction is authorized by an interpretation of IL product liability statute and not in violation of due process.
 Court says this is a foreseeable exercise of jurisdiction, because the product wound up in IL through a predictable chain of transactions ("stream of commerce").
 The court infers that this isn’t the only Titan Valve valve ending up in IL, which means Titan Valve is enjoying many of the benefits of IL’s market.
 Therefore, it is fair that it should respond to lawsuit in IL in order to satisfy the obligations that come along with accessing that market

+---

+## Supreme Court Imposes Limits: Purposeful Act Requirement

-### Purposeful Act Requirement
+### Purposeful Act

 * Purposeful Availment - An act by which D purposefully avails itself of privilege of conducting activities within a state, thus invoking benefits/protection of its laws
   * Essential to satisfy requirement of contact with state
   * D manifests some intent to specifically do business with market/individuals within a state
+  * Boundaries of purposefulness extended to area where D intends to do business
+    * "[T]he sale...is not simply an isolated occurrence, but arises from the efforts of the manufacturer or distributor to serve, directly or indirectly, the market for its products in other States, it is not unreasonable to subject it to suit in one of those States" - WWVW
-  * Boundaries of purposefulness extended to area where D intends to do business.
-Any proliferation outside those boundaries is the result of independent decisions by 3rd party actors
+    * Any proliferation outside those boundaries is the result of independent decisions by 3rd party actors
 * Forseeability
   * Majority in WWVW hold that it has never, by itself, been a sufficient benchmark for personal jurisdiction under due process.
   * Interpretation relevant to due process inquiry - Not the mere likelihood a product will make way into a state, but that D's conduct/contacts are such that he should anticipate being "hauled into court" in that state (Volkswagen)
+    * This is unclear and may be circular
+  * Forseeability, as part of the stream-of-commerce doctrine, was the basis of Brennan's concurrence in *Asahi*.
+This was rejected both in O'Connor's opinion and later on in *Nicastro*, which asserts actions, not expectations, empower state to exercise jurisdiction.
 * Multi-step inquiry following WWVW:
   1. How purposeful is the defendant’s connection to the forum state?
+Has it sufficiently availed itself?
   1. In the particular facts of the case, do fairness factors point to or away from exercising jurisdiction?
   * The litany of “even-if’s”: even if all these fairness factors point to jurisdiction, the court thinks that due process clause "acting as an instrument of interstate federalism, may sometimes act to divest the State of its power to render a valid judgment"